Part 3: Policy, Regulation & Legislation

 Each author brings a unique perspective to shaping AI policy that serves humanity, from sector‑specific regulation to intellectual property, workforce strategy, and public‑interest governance.

-• Expand each section below to read a short summary of their chapter and explore their core ideas.
+• Click a chapter title to expand a short summary and explore the author’s core ideas.

 Paritosh Ambekar, PhD